-Mr. McMorris' extensive experience in evaluating companies in the financial services and technology industries, together with his mergers and acquisitions experience, provides a strong complement to our Board.
-He currently provides guidance to technology companies in several different areas, including software as a service (SaaS), an area of strong focus for the Company moving forward.
+Mr. McMorris's extensive experience in evaluating companies in the financial services and technology industries, together with his mergers and acquisitions experience, provides a strong complement to our Board.
+He currently provides guidance to technology companies in several different areas, including software as a service ("SaaS"), an area of strong focus for the Company moving forward.
+He is also qualified as an "audit committee financial expert" as defined under SEC guidelines.

 Joanna Rees.
-Director since 2015; Member of the Leadership Development and Compensation Committee; Age 54.
+Director since 2015; Member of the Leadership Development and Compensation Committee; Age 55.

-Since 2012, Ms. Rees has been a Managing Director of Soda Rock Partners, an investment and consulting firm, where she serves as an investor, board member and senior advisor to several private high-growth companies.
+Since June 2016, Ms. Rees has been a Managing Partner at West, a market creation company founded by the former head of marketing at Apple Inc., where she leads West's investment activities.
+From 2012 to June 2016, Ms. Rees was a Managing Director of Soda Rock Partners, an investment and consulting firm, where she served as an investor, board member and senior advisor to several private high-growth companies.
 In 1996, Ms. Rees founded VSP Capital, a San Francisco-based venture capital firm, where she served as Managing Partner until 2011.
 During her tenure with VSP Capital, Ms. Rees served on the board of more than 25 private, venture-backed companies across a broad range of industries.
-From 1995 to 1996, Ms. Rees worked at Vrolyk & Company, a boutique merchant bank, and from 1993 to 1995, Ms. Rees worked at Banc of America Securities, an investment banking subsidiary of Bank of America focused on private placements and mergers & acquisitions for retail, restaurant and branded consumer companies.
+From 1995 to 1996, Ms. Rees worked at Vrolyk & Company, a boutique merchant bank, and from 1993 to 1995, Ms. Rees worked at BA Securities, an investment banking subsidiary of Bank of America.
 Ms. Rees spent her early career in advertising and brand management.
-From 1984 to 1989, she oversaw multiple brands at Groupe Danone, a world leader in the food industry, and also was head of new product development in the US.
-In 1983, she started her career at Benton & Bowels (now DMB&B), an advertising agency, working on multiple consumer brands.
-Ms. Rees was the co-creator of the Build Brand Value CEO forum, which she led from 1997 to 2003.
-Within the last five years, Ms. Rees served on the board of the following public company: Leapfrog Enterprises.
+From 1984 to 1989, she held several senior marketing management positions with Groupe Danone, a \$20+ billion global consumer products firm, with her last position as head of new product development.
+Ms. Rees began her career at Benton & Bowels (now DMB&B), an advertising agency, working on multiple consumer brands.
+Ms. Rees was the co-creator of the Build Brand Value CEO forum, which she ran from 1997 to 2003 as part of VSP Capital.
+Ms. Rees is a director of Care.com, Inc., a public company.
+Within the last five years, Ms. Rees also served on the board of the following public company: Leapfrog Enterprises.
 Ms. Rees earned her M.B.A. from Columbia University and a B.S. from Duke University.

 Ms. Rees's leadership and experience in investing in, advising and building leading growth companies are valuable to the Company as it seeks to continue to grow its business and broaden its portfolio with innovative new product categories.
-Ms. Rees has deep connections across a wide range of industries, including the technology and education industries, and access to thought leaders worldwide through her work with Soda Rock Partners.
+Ms. Rees has deep connections across a wide range of industries, including the technology and education industries, and access to thought leaders worldwide.

 David A. Rey.
-Director since 2011; Member of the Audit Committee; Age 65.
+Director since 2011; Member of the Audit Committee; Age 66.

 From December 2008 to May 2011, Mr. Rey served as Executive Vice President and Chief Client Relationship Officer of UnitedHealth Group.
-From 1972 until 2008, Mr. Rey was an employee and then partner at Accenture (previously Andersen Consulting and Arthur Andersen & Co.), a global consulting firm.
-Mr. Rey served as both the Global Managing Partner of the healthcare industry practice and, as a Senior Managing Partner, led Accenture's large client relationship development program.
-Mr. Rey does not serve on any other public board in addition to FICO nor has he served on any public boards in the past five years.
+From 1972 until 2008, Mr. Rey was an employee and then partner at Accenture Ltd. (previously Andersen Consulting and Arthur Andersen LLP), a global consulting firm.
+Mr. Rey served as both the Global Managing Partner of the healthcare industry practice and, as a

+Senior Managing Partner, led Accenture's large client relationship development program.
+Mr. Rey does not serve on any other public board nor has he served on any other public boards in the past five years.
 Mr. Rey holds an undergraduate degree from the University of California.